punktDe/elastic-nodesearchservice/Readme.md

 	            size: 20

+The `position` determines in which order the strategy conditions are evaluated.

 The `condition` is an Eel query, which can be parametrized by the following values.
 It is used to determine the search strategy to be used.
 If no search strategy could be found, it falls back to database search.